Visual Communication:

 Identity

-The identity section of the course is where you’ll work as a group to design and realise your physical contribution towards Margate Festival of Design - working on a clear brand and marketing campaign which will be used to promote your event.
+For this section of the course you’ll work as a group to design and realise your final show - your physical contribution towards Margate Festival of Design.
+You’ll work on a clear brand and marketing campaign which will be used to promote your event and design and build the exhibition as a team.

 Core Module